-10.4 BridgeU warrants that it has and will maintain all necessary licences, consents, and permissions necessary for the performance of its obligations under the Agreement.
+9.4 BridgeU warrants that it has and will maintain all necessary licences, consents, and permissions necessary for the performance of its obligations under this Agreement.

-(a) provide BridgeU with all necessary or desirable co-operation and information in relation to the Agreement;
+(a) provide BridgeU with all necessary co-operation and information in relation to this Agreement;

-(b) comply with all applicable laws and regulations with respect to its activities under the Agreement;
+(b) comply with all applicable laws and regulations with respect to its activities under this Agreement;

 (c) be responsible for setting the access rights for each of its Authorised Users;

-(d) ensure that the Authorised Users’ use the Platform in accordance with the terms and conditions of the Agreement and shall be responsible for any Authorised User’s breach the Agreement;
+(d) ensure that the Authorised Users’ use of the Platform is in accordance with the terms and conditions of the Agreement and shall be responsible for any Authorised User’s breach of this Agreement;

-(e) obtain and shall maintain all necessary licences, consents, and permissions necessary for BridgeU, its contractors and agents to perform their obligations under the Agreement; and
+(e) obtain and shall maintain all necessary licences, consents, and permissions necessary for BridgeU, its contractors and agents to perform their obligations under this Agreement;

-(f) comply with its data protection obligations in Schedule 2, which is incorporated into the Agreement by reference.
+(g) comply with its data protection obligations in Schedule 2, which is incorporated into this Agreement by reference.

-12.1 Except as expressly and specifically provided in the Agreement:
+11.1 Except as expressly and specifically provided in this Agreement:

 (a) the Customer assumes sole responsibility for results obtained from the use of the Platform by the Customer and the Authorised Users, and for conclusions drawn from such use.
 BridgeU shall have no liability for any damage caused by errors or omissions in any information, instructions or scripts provided to BridgeU by the Customer in connection with the Platform, or any actions taken by BridgeU at the Customer’s direction;